Armanidrisi/laravel-todo-crud/README.md

 - Create, read, update, and delete Todo items
 - Responsive design for mobile and desktop screens
-- Automated testing with PHPUnit and Travis CI
+- Automated testing with PHPUnit

 ## 🚀 Installation